benjamindehli/MaskinTrommer/README.md

 |                  [Korg MS-20][Korg MS-20]                  |                  ![Korg MS-20](/Equipment/korg-ms-20.jpg)                  |
 |                [Roland SH-09][Roland SH-09]                |                ![Roland SH-09](/Equipment/roland-sh-09.jpg)                |
 | [Sequential Circuits Pro-One][Sequential Circuits Pro-One] | ![Sequential Circuits Pro-One](/Equipment/sequential-circuits-pro-one.jpg) |

+## About this repository

+This repository contains the source for both the Decent Sampler library (the DecentSampler folder) and the plugin version.
+The plugin is a thin wrapper around the shared Dehli Musikk sampler engine, and a converter translates the Decent Sampler library into the engine's native preset format at build time.
+The audio files are not part of this repository, since the samples are a paid product.
+The full version is available from [store.dehlimusikk.no][Gumroad profile].

 [Gumroad profile]: https://store.dehlimusikk.no/
 [Doepfer Dark Energy]: https://www.dehlimusikk.no/equipment/instruments/korg-ms-20/